Kardiad/Post_it_proyect/README.md

 ## How to install

-In Example.php you have a example where you can read to operate with this library.
-But it you need an explanation I try to do it with my english skills 😂😂😂.
+In Example.php you have a example where you can read how to operate with this library.
+But if you need an explanation I try to do it with my english skills 😂😂😂.
 First of all one thing that you need is a mysql database.
 In my case database calls 'test'